-The Libertarian Party of Illinois announced this week that its Executive Board has selected James Humay to serve as its new Chair.
-The position had been filled by the party’s Vice Chair in an acting capacity since December.
+The Libertarian Party of Illinois announced this week that its State Central Committee selected James Humay to serve as the organization’s new chair.
+The position had effectively been vacant since December, with the party’s vice chair handling those duties in the interim.

-The party shared the announcement on social media on Wednesday, noting in a separate post that its Executive Board had met that evening.
-Humay also serves as the Chair of the Libertarian Party of Chicago and has previously been a candidate for public office, running for Cook County Board of Commissioners in both 2024 and 2022.
+The party shared news of Humay’s selection on Wednesday, noting in a separate post that the body had met the previous evening, though it didn’t provide an agenda.
+In addition to his involvement with the state party, Humay serves as the chair of the Libertarian Party and Chicago and was previously a candidate for public office, running for the Cook County Board of Commissioners in both 2022 and 2024.

-Redpath was initially elected Chair to fill an earlier vacancy during a special meeting of the party’s Executive Board in 2023.
-In December, the party announced that it would not be holding a state convention in 2025, opting instead to meet in April 2026.
-This suggests that Humay will likely serve as Chair through that period.
+Redpath himself was initially elected to the chair position to fill an earlier vacancy during a special meeting of the party’s State Central Committee in 2023.
+In December, the party announced that it would not be holding a state convention in 2025, opting instead to meet in April 2026, meaning Humay will likely serve as chair through the period.

 SO ILL PHIL — had there been any active chapters south of I-80, this would have been prevented.
 All of the active chapters at this time are in Chicagoland and Northern Illinois.